-Although most kids lose their primary teeth by age twelve, adults don't have all 32 of their permanent teeth in place until about age 21 says the ADA.
-Each baby tooth is pushed out by a permanent tooth erupting, but that only accounts for 20 teeth.
-After primaries are replaced by secondaries, bicuspids and third molars begin to emerge.
+Although most kids lose their primary teeth by age twelve, adults don't have all 32 of their permanent teeth in place until about age 21, says the ADA.
+Each baby tooth is pushed out by a permanent tooth erupting, which only accounts for 20 teeth.
+After secondaries replace primaries, bicuspid and third molars emerge.

 Because tooth development happens at an individual rate, it can be easy for parents and caregivers to worry there might be a problem.
 Dentists from Boise Family Dental Care share several signs you may want to have checked out by a dentist when your child is at the appropriate age to be losing teeth.

 - Other permanent teeth are crowding the area a new tooth is trying to erupt through, causing it to push through incorrectly or not at all.
-If the permanent tooth is able to erupt, braces may be able to help correct the issue later on.
+If the permanent tooth can erupt, braces may be able to help correct the issue later on.

 Call the Tooth Fairy

-For many kids losing their teeth signifies growing up and maturing.
+When it comes to the simple question, how many teeth do children lose?
+The answer is 20.
+In fact, for many kids, losing their teeth signifies growing up and maturing.
 These special occasions are marked with visits from the tooth fairy and trips to the dentist.
-Knowing what to expect in terms of tooth loss helps parents and kids be prepared for this normal stage of growth.
+Knowing what to expect in terms of tooth loss helps parents and kids prepare for this normal growth stage.